kartikprabhu20/YourEuro/docs/_posts/2019-06-04-AdvancedPrototye.md

 <br>

 <h2>Annotations</h2>
-<p>Annotation applying to a method or constructor appear right above the method declaration, and each annotation is listed on a line of its own.<br>
+<p>Annotation applying to a method or constructor appear right above the method declaration, and each annotation is listed on a line of its own.
 Example: A method is marked with the @Override annotation whenever a class method overriding a superclass method or class method implementing an interface method.</p>
 <br>

 <h2>Generalisation</h2>